twegestal/DA395A-P/README.md

-# Polygot Lingo Venture
+# Polyglot Lingo Venture

-Polygot Lingo Venture is a language quiz web app where you can learn new languages.
+Polyglot Lingo Venture is a language quiz web app where you can learn new languages.

 ## Features